 Apply for Grants

-The AACF Grants Committee will review all Letters of Intent (LOIs) received and will determine what organizations are eligible to submit a full grant application.
-The deadline for submitting a LOI is June 30, 2014, and those organizations chosen will receive a request to submit the full grant application.
+The AACF Grants Committee is in the process of planning for the 2015 discretionary grant cycle.
+The AACF discretionary grant process involves submitting a Letter of Intent (LOI).
+All Letters of Intent (LOIs) received will be reviewed by the AACF Discretionary Grants Committee to determine which organizations are eligible to submit a full grant application.
+The deadline for submitting a LOI wll be June 29, 2015.
 If you have questions about AACF's grant making process, please contact Allyson Johns at 937.222.0410 or email at firstname.lastname@example.org